sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 Have a look at all the <a style="pointer-events:all" href='https://www.w3schools.com/html/html5_semantic_elements.asp' target='_blank' title="semantic elemets available">semantic elements available</a>.

-See this page on <a href='http://web-accessibility.carnegiemuseums.org/foundations/semantic/' target='_blank' title="HTML Semantics">HTML Semantics</a> for more information.
+See this page on <a class="link-fix" href='http://web-accessibility.carnegiemuseums.org/foundations/semantic/' target='_blank' title="HTML Semantics">HTML Semantics</a> for more information.

 ## Aria